-There are a few common sizes of trapezoidal wall block: 8″x 3″x 4″, 10.25″x 3.5″x 7″, and 11″x 4″x 6″.
+There are a few common sizes of trapezoid pavers: 8″x 3″x 4″, 10.25″x 3.5″x 7″, and 11″x 4″x 6″.
 The table below shows how many of each type of block you would need to get the size of fire pit you want to build.

 Number of Wall Block Needed to Build a Fire Pit

-What is nice about wall block fire pits is that they are so simple to build and don’t require mortar, fire brick, or fire inserts, if you want to keep your pit as easy and inexpensive as possible.
+What is nice about wall block fire pits is that you usually have easy access, they are simple to build, and they don’t require mortar, fire brick, or pit liners, if you want to keep your pit as easy and inexpensive as possible.

 Using retaining wall blocks with a lip on the bottom

-Some retaining wall block comes with a 1″ lip on the interior side of the bottom of the block.
+Some retaining wall blocks come with a 1″ lip on the interior side of the bottom of the block.

-These kinds of blocks can definitely still be used for fire pits, but you just need to be aware of how this lip will affect the design of your diy fire pit.
+These kinds of retaining wall blocks can definitely still be used for your fire pit walls as well, but you just need to be aware of how this lip will affect the design of your diy fire pit.

 This inset of every row will need to be taken into consideration when determining the inner diameter of your pit, especially if you are planning on using a fire pit liner, like the one in the picture above.

 Make it easy on yourself and have high-quality steel fire pit liners from Titan Great Outdoors, with or without a built in cooking grate, shipped right to your door.
 Click here to see their current selection.

-Mortar is optional when building a fire pit made from wall block as these blocks are designed to be stacked into a sturdy wall with no mortar to hold it together.
+Mortar is optional when building a fire pit made from retaining wall blocks as these blocks are designed to be stacked into a sturdy wall with no mortar to hold it together.

 That will need to be figured into the design of your fire pit.

 Extending the life of your wall block fire pit

-Just because with wall block you have the option to simply stack the stone and be done in an hour doesn’t mean that you can’t put a little more effort and investment in to make your pit look a bit more polished and extend its life.
+Just because with retaining wall blocks you have the option to simply stack the stone and be done in an hour doesn’t mean that you can’t put a little more effort and investment in to make your fire pit look a bit more polished and extend its life.

-These are typically only used to line the inside of a fire pit and are then covered with a more decorative material, like wall block.
+These are typically only used to line the inside of a diy fire pit and are then covered with a more decorative material, like wall block.

 They can be set inside your pit dry and get the job done.
 Just know that they will shift as the ground shifts and will need to be readjusted periodically.

-This could be done in conjunction with a dry-laid wall block fire pit that doesn’t utilize mortar, but adding mortar to your entire fire pit would give it a more polished and permanent appearance if using wet-laid fire brick.
+This could be done in conjunction with a dry-laid retaining wall block fire pit that doesn’t utilize mortar, but adding mortar to your entire fire pit would give it a more polished and permanent appearance..

 Fire pit insert

-Fire pit inserts only come in specific sizes so you will need to purchase a liner before you begin your fire pit project.
+Fire pit liners only come in specific sizes so you will need to purchase a liner before you begin your fire pit project.

-Titan Great Outdoors offers high quality liners in sizes that will fit retaining wall block fire pits with interior diameters of 27″, 32″, or 42″.
+Titan Great Outdoors offers high quality fire pit liners in sizes that will fit retaining wall block fire pits with interior diameters of 27″, 32″, or 42″.
 They are 10″ tall and have a 6″ lip on the top that helps to hold the ring in place.